denten-books/plain-text/0-intro.md

 write spam or summarize news automatically, further erode notions of authorship based on individual genius.

-The author did not die, however.
-Authors continue to live and collect royalties.[^ln-dead] Autopoiesis---literature writing or discourse speaking itself---does not displace the social institution of authorship.[^ln-varela] Codification merely makes the flows of poiesis less apparent.
-It is difficult, but not impossible, to find the programmer responsible for sending spam or to credit writers based on Wikipedia contribution history.
+Author do not die, however; they continue to live and collect royalties.[^ln-dead] Autopoiesis---literature writing or discourse speaking itself---does not displace the social institution of authorship.[^ln-varela] Codification merely makes the flows of poiesis less apparent.
+It is difficult, but not impossible, for example, to find the programmer responsible for sending spam or credit writers based on Wikipedia contribution history.
 Spammers are sentenced just as notable Wikipedia contributors receive barn stars in recognition of their efforts.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once